textpattern/textpattern.github.io/tags/css.md

 <txp:css />
 ~~~

-The basic **css** tag is a *single* tag used to output the URL of the stylesheet assigned in the Textpattern [Sections administration panel](https://docs.textpattern.io/administration/sections-panel).
+The basic **css** tag is a *single* tag used to output the URL of the stylesheet assigned in the Textpattern [Sections panel](https://docs.textpattern.io/administration/sections-panel).

 ## Attributes